EasyToolsDIALLO/Api_grafana/README.md

 I do not put my personnal information for connecting to my cluster.
 This is an example with show you how to create an api restfull and realize CRUD endpoints to you mongoDB Atlas cluster

 ## IMPORTANT: Establish a different request and a different model of mine if you use a different database
+## Read also documentation.pdf to be guided, and better understand project

 You have to only change the connection informations and follow the following instructions